jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 The size of your data files is limited to ensure that jobs finish in a timely manner.
 Jobs that have been running for more than seven days are automatically terminated, resulting in a FAILED status.

-[Amazon ML Limits](http://docs.aws.amazon.com/machine-learning/latest/dg/system-limits.html) in the *Amazon Machine Learning Developer Guide*.
+For more information about these limits, see [Amazon ML Limits](http://docs.aws.amazon.com/machine-learning/latest/dg/system-limits.html) in the *Amazon Machine Learning Developer Guide*.

 AWS OpsWorks for Chef Automate Limits {#limits_opworks}
 -------------------------------------